Risperdal Dosage

 Adults

-RISPERDAL® should be administered on a once-daily schedule, starting with 2 mg to 3 mg per day.
-Dosage adjustments, if indicated, should occur at intervals of not less than 24 hours and in dosage increments/decrements of 1 mg per day, as studied in the short-term, placebo-controlled trials.
-In these trials, short-term (3 week) anti-manic efficacy was demonstrated in a flexible dosage range of 1–6 mg per day [see Clinical Studies (14.2, 14.3)].
+The initial dose range is 2 mg to 3 mg per day.
+The dose may be adjusted at intervals of 24 hours or greater, in increments of 1 mg per day.
+The effective dose range is 1 mg to 6 mg per day, as studied in the short-term, placebo-controlled trials.
+In these trials, short-term (3 week) anti-manic efficacy was demonstrated in a flexible dosage range of 1 mg to 6 mg per day [see Clinical Studies (14.2, 14.3)].
 RISPERDAL® doses higher than 6 mg per day were not studied.

 Pediatrics

-The dosage of RISPERDAL® should be initiated at 0.5 mg once daily, administered as a single-daily dose in either the morning or evening.
-Dosage adjustments, if indicated, should occur at intervals not less than 24 hours, in increments of 0.5 or 1 mg/day, as tolerated, to a recommended dose of 2.5 mg/day.
-Although efficacy has been demonstrated in studies of pediatric patients with bipolar mania at doses between 0.5 and 6 mg/day, no additional benefit was seen above 2.5 mg/day, and higher doses were associated with more adverse events.
-Doses higher than 6 mg/day have not been studied.
+The initial dose is 0.5 mg once daily, administered as a single-daily dose in the morning or evening.
+The dose may be adjusted at intervals of 24 hours or greater, in increments of 0.5 mg or 1 mg per day, as tolerated, to the recommended target dose of 1 mg to 2.5 mg per day.
+Although efficacy has been demonstrated in studies of pediatric patients with bipolar mania at doses between 0.5 mg and 6 mg per day, no additional benefit was observed above 2.5 mg per day, and higher doses were associated with more adverse events.
+Doses higher than 6 mg per day have not been studied.

 Patients experiencing persistent somnolence may benefit from administering half the daily dose twice daily.